 - Helping them manage chronic conditions such as arthritis, high blood pressure, and diabetes.

 - Prescribing safe medications and only when necessary.

 - Ensuring patients are continually taking their medications, especially those with chronic diseases.

-- Providing accurate coding on a claim, which is essential for EmblemHealth to continuously work on improving members’ care and services and may also reduce the number of records requested by EmblemHealth during the medical record collection phase of HEDIS®.
+- Accurately coding claims.
+Coding accuracy may also reduce the number of records we need to request during the medical record collection phase of HEDIS®.

 EmblemHealth-contracted providers and practitioners are required to provide medical records requested for HEDIS® data collection in a timely manner.
 HIPAA allows data collection for HEDIS reporting, thus no special patient consent or authorization is required to release the information.